jacobrees/To-Do-List/README.md

 # Todo List

-> This project is a todo list built using JavaScript.
-This is project is inspired by _The Odin Project_.
-This app features the ability to add & delete categories aswell as the ability to add, delete, edit, sort & change done status of todos.
+> This project is a to-do list app built using JavaScript.
+This project is inspired by The Odin Project.
+This app features the ability to add & delete Categories as well as the ability to add, delete, edit, sort & change the done status of Todos.

 ### todo Screenshot: